Steven Wagner, MD

 According to Dr. Wagner, “CTCA is one of few institutions to currently offer lung radiofrequency ablation.”
 He adds, “Furthermore, we are one of only a few institutions in the country to offer coblation for painful spine tumors.
 I am also delighted about our developing TheraSphere program.”

-Dr. Wagner was recognized as one of Castle Connolly's Top Doctors® in 2013.
-He is a member of eight professional organizations, including the Society of Interventional Radiology, American College of Phlebology, American Society of Laser Medicine and Surgery and the American College of Radiology.
+Dr. Wagner is a member of eight professional organizations, including the Society of Interventional Radiology, American College of Phlebology, American Society of Laser Medicine and Surgery and the American College of Radiology.
 He credits his wife and three young children for providing him daily encouragement and support.